On Ilkla Moor Baht 'at

-"On Ilkla Mooar Baht 'at" (Standard English: On Ilkley Moor without a hat) is a folk song from Yorkshire, England.
-It is sung in the Yorkshire dialect, and is considered the official anthem of Yorkshire.
+"On Ilkla Moor Baht 'at" (also spelled "On Ilkla Mooar Baht 'at", Standard English: On Ilkley Moor without a hat) is a folk song from Yorkshire, England.
+It is sung in the Yorkshire dialect, and is considered the unofficial anthem of Yorkshire.
 It is sung to the hymn tune "Cranbrook", composed by Thomas Clark in 1805; while according to Andrew Gant, the words were composed by members of Halifax Church Choir "some 50 years after Clark wrote his melody", on an outing to Ilkley Moor near Ilkley, West Yorkshire.
 It is classified as numbers 2143 and 19808 in the Roud Folk Song Index.

 Theme

 The song tells of a lover courting the object of his affections, Mary Jane, on Ilkley Moor without a hat (baht 'at).
-The singer chides the lover for his lack of headwear – for in the cold winds of Ilkley Moor this will mean his death from exposure.
+The singer chides the lover for his lack of headwear—for in the cold winds of Ilkley Moor this will mean his death from exposure.
 This will in turn result in his burial, the eating of his corpse by worms, the eating of the worms by ducks and finally the eating of the ducks by the singers.

 In The Yorkshire Dictionary (Arnold Kellett, 2002) it was said the song (i.e., the lyrics) probably originated from the Halifax area, based on the dialect which is not common to all areas of Yorkshire.

-The title is seen in various transcriptions of the dialect, but is most commonly On Ilkla Mooar [or Moor] baht 'at, i.e. "On Ilkley Moor without [wearing] thy (your) hat".
+The title is seen in various transcriptions of the dialect, but is most commonly On Ilkla Moor [or Mooar] baht 'at, i.e. "On Ilkley Moor without [wearing] thy (your) hat".
 Dr. Arnold Kellett reports the traditional belief that the song "came into being as a result of an incident that took place during a ramble and picnic on the moor.
 It is further generally believed that the ramblers were all on a chapel choir outing, from one of the towns in the industrial West Riding".

 The first published version of the words appeared in 1916, when it was described as "a dialect song which, for at least two generations past, has been sung in all parts of the West Riding of Yorkshire".
 Arnold Kellett judged that the song "could well have originated in the early years of the second half of the [19th] century, and not as late as 1877".